 Vented dryers heat air and blow it through tumbling clothes.
 Warm, damp air is then blown out of the dryer - ideally outside your house through a duct.

 Condensing dryers (also called condenser dryers) use a heat exchanger to remove moisture from warm air that has passed through your damp clothes.
-The water is stored in a tank, or drained away, and the heat (but no moisture) is dumped into the room where your dryer is.
+The water is stored in a tank, or drained away, and the heat (and a small amount of moisture) is dumped into the room where your dryer is.

 Heat pump dryers

 Heat pump dryers work in a closed loop - air is heated and blown through damp clothes, air is cooled and water drained off, then air is reheated again.
 A small built-in heat pump handles the heating and cooling.
-No moisture is released into the room air.
+Only a small amount of moisture is released into the room air.

-Condensing and heat pump dryers are generally more expensive to buy than basic vented dryers, and are not always cheaper to run.
+Condensing and heat pump dryers are generally more expensive to buy than basic vented dryers.
+Whilst heat pump dryers are very energy efficient, condensing dryers are not always cheaper to run than basic vented dryers.

 A washer-dryer is a combination of a washing machine and clothes dryer in a single appliance.
 They include an integrated condenser dryer.
-No moisture is released into the room air.
+Only a small amount of moisture is released into the room air.
 The heat exchanger uses water for cooling, which means water is used for both washing and drying.
 Washer-dryers can be good for compact spaces without room for two appliances.
 Their drying cycle can take a long time.

 Choosing a clothes dryer